jariou/mklotz/original/HomeShop/expand/Readme.md

-﻿# CMITER
+﻿# EXPAND
-11/03/04	Something for the woodworkers.
-Compute the blade tilt and miter gauge angles for cutting compound mitered pieces to assemble into a 'polygonal conoid' shape.
-See also POLYCONE, SINE and SINEBAR.
+03/02/03	Calculate the (linear) expansion for various materials given the change in temperature.
+Also calculate the temperature change needed for an input change in dimension.